-“Have you ever seen a manta ray before?” is one of the first questions we like to ask participants at our manta experience.
+“Have you ever seen a manta ray before?” is one of the first questions we like to ask guests who join us on a moonlight swim with manta rays.

-Most often the answer is YES: “at Sea World”, “in the Maui Aquarium”, “at Monterey Bay” or “on TV 🙂 ”.
+Most often the answer is YES, people believe they saw a manta in aquariums worldwide: “at Sea World”, “in the Maui Aquarium”, “at Monterey Bay” or “on TV 🙂 ”.

-With many rays in the ocean like the spotted eagle ray, bat ray, mobula ray, devil ray, or butterfly ray, most guests are surprised to learn that they have not actually seen a manta ray in person.
+With many rays in the ocean like the spotted eagle ray, bat ray, mobula ray, devil ray, or butterfly ray, most guests are surprised to learn that they have not actually seen a manta ray in person; they’re confounding mantas with other types of rays.

 So this topic ties into an interesting question from Andre, a long-time manta enthusiast from Brazil: